home - Power supply

 Analysis of Blok's poem "Oh, spring without end and without edge ..."

 Alexander Blok is a rather complex and multifaceted poet, whose works have their own subtext, therefore they cannot be taken literally.
-This is partly due to symbolism, which the author was an adherent of for many years.
-However, to a greater extent, the interpretation of Blok's poems is complicated by the fact that the author put in them only one meaning known to him, which can be traced if we compare facts from the poet's biography.
+This is partly due to the symbolism, which the author has been an adherent of for many years.
+However, to a greater extent, the interpretation of Blok's poems is complicated by the fact that the author put into them only one well-known meaning, which can be traced if we compare the facts from the poet's biography.

-The poem "Oh, spring without end and without edge ...", which was written in October 1907, also belongs to such a multilevel work with subtext.
-This fact alone indicates that it will not be about the season or the weather at all, but about memories that are associated with a specific period in the author's life.
-More precisely, about the severance of relations with his wife Lyubov Mendeleeva, who in the spring of 1907 left him for the poet Andrei Bely.
-Therefore, against the background of the riot of spring, which is presented to the poet as “a dream without end and without edge,” the author rethinks his relationship with his beloved woman and writes about his humility before the circumstances.
+The poem “Oh, spring without end and without edge ...”, which was written in October 1907, also belongs to such a multi-level work with subtext.
+This fact alone indicates that it will not be about the time of year or the weather at all, but about memories that are associated with a specific period in the life of the author.
+More precisely, about the break in relations with his wife Lyubov Mendeleeva, who in the spring of 1907 left him for the poet Andrei Bely.
+Therefore, against the background of the riot of spring, which is presented to the poet as “a dream without end and without edge,” the author rethinks his relationship with his beloved woman and writes about his humility before circumstances.
 “I recognize you, life! accept!
-And I greet with the sound of the shield! ”- the author declares publicly.
-The shield in this case is a subtle metaphor behind which Blok is trying to hide his confusion and mental pain, as well as to protect himself from subsequent life disappointments, which, as the poet suspects, are inevitable anyway.
-After all, his love story has not yet been completed, and there is no certainty in relations with his wife.
-Therefore, preparing for a decisive battle for his beloved, the poet writes: "I accept you, failure and good luck, my greetings to you!"
-He is ready for any development of events, emphasizing, but he will not be shy about tears of despair or joyful laughter.
+And I greet with the ringing of the shield! ”, The author declares publicly.
+The shield in this case is a subtle metaphor behind which Blok tries to hide his confusion and heartache, as well as to protect himself from subsequent life disappointments, which, as the poet suspects, are inevitable anyway.
+After all, his love story is not yet completed, and there is no certainty in relations with his wife.
+Therefore, preparing for a decisive battle for his beloved, the poet writes: “I accept you, failure and good luck, my greetings to you!”.
+He is ready for any development of events, emphasizing, but he will not be shy of either tears of despair or joyful laughter.

 In his imagination, Blok imagines an upcoming meeting with his wife, secretly dreaming of her return.
-It is noteworthy that he really foresees this moment, and in fact will meet her at the doorstep with "a violent wind in serpentine curls."
-However, preparing for this meeting, the poet notes: "I will never throw a shield ...".
-This means that he does not want to suffer and be tormented by the unknown anymore.
-The poet is ready for any twists and turns of fate, even if she wants to forever separate him from the one he loves.
-Nevertheless, the "intoxicated dream" of a happy family life still does not leave the Blok., although he understands that it is unlikely that he will be able to lay down his own marriage from the fragments.
+It is noteworthy that he really anticipates this moment, and in fact will meet her at the doorstep with "with a violent wind in snake curls."
+However, preparing for this meeting, the poet notes: "I will never throw down my shield ...".
+This means that he does not want to suffer anymore and be tormented by the unknown.
+The poet is ready for any twists of fate, even if she wants to forever separate him from the one he loves.
+However, the "drunk dream" of a happy family life still does not leave Blok., although he understands that it is unlikely that he will be able to lay down his own marriage from fragments.

-Being deceived by the one whom he idolized, the poet cannot control his feelings, experiencing enmity and hatred for his wife.
+Being deceived by the one he idolized, the poet cannot control his feelings, experiencing enmity and hatred for his wife.
 However, at the same time, he still continues to love her, and is ready to forget all the pain that she caused him.
-Therefore, Blok ends the poem with the line "All the same: I accept you!"
+Therefore, Blok ends the poem with the line "It's all the same: I accept you!".

-This poet's amazing gift of predicting the future does not fail him this time either.
-The subsequent relationship between Alexander Blok and Lyubov Mendeleeva is developing exactly as the author predicts.
-The unfaithful wife still returns to the poet, but this does not mean at all that from now on the family has been reunited.
+The amazing gift of predicting the future, characteristic of this poet, does not fail him this time either.
+The subsequent relationship between Alexander Blok and Lyubvi Mendeleeva develops exactly as the author predicts.
+The unfaithful wife still returns to the poet, but this does not mean at all that from now on the family is reunited.
 Formally, these two people remain spouses and even claim that they still love each other.
-However, the burden of committed mistakes (Alexander Blok, during the period of breaking off relations with his wife, also starts several fleeting romances), does not allow them to live under one roof for a long time.
+However, the load of mistakes made (Alexander Blok, during the period of breaking off relations with his wife, also starts several fleeting novels), do not allow them to live under the same roof for a long time.

-Lyubov Mendeleeva is constantly touring and continues to change lovers like gloves.
-However, Blok now turns a blind eye to such a shocking behavior of his wife.
-In his soul, he managed to preserve the image of a loving, gentle and caring woman, whom he is not going to part with even after it becomes known that Lyubov Mendeleeva is expecting a child from another man.
+Lyubov Mendeleev constantly tours and continues to change lovers like gloves.
+However, Blok is now looking through his fingers at such a shocking behavior of his wife.
+In his soul, he managed to preserve the image of a loving, gentle and caring woman, with whom he is not going to part even after it becomes known that Lyubov Mendeleev is expecting a child from another man.

 Video: “Oh, spring without end and without edge ...”
 A. Blok